AVoid.

 Completed Tasks

-The "Completed Tasks" page serves as a historical record, listing all previously completed tasks.
+This page serves as a historical record, listing all previously completed tasks.
 This feature allows users to revisit past work for reference or reflection.

 Task Record